newmayor/ACTTwitchControls2/arduinoio/readme.txt

-For people wanting to customize the package or simply add their own code to do stuff, it is suggested to start from the roundTrip function mentioned above, which is specifically provided as an example for this purposes.
+For people wanting to customize the package or simply add their own code to do stuff, it is suggested to start from the roundTrip function mentioned above, which is specifically provided as an example for this purpose.
 The section handling this dummy function in the pde file is located starting from "case 400:", one might take the parameter, perform some potentially useful operation, and then send any result back via serial connection.